kuona/kuona.github.io/README.md

 Kuona
 =====
+c
 Kuona is a build/delivery dashboard.
-The web site can be found at https://kuona.gitub.io
+The web site can be found at https://kuona.github.io